cmyatt/Midi-FreshML/README.md

 # About
 Midi-FreshML is a functional ML-like language with additional features for metaprogramming.
 It is based on [Fresh OCaml] (http://www.fresh-ocaml.org), an extended version of OCaml, which was developed by Mark Shinwell.
 Midi-FreshML is being developed as part of my part II project for the [Cambridge University Computer Science tripos] (http://www.cl.cam.ac.uk).
+The typing rules and dynamic semantics can be found in `language_spec/`.

 # Installing
 Midi-FreshML builds with Ocaml version 3.12.1.
 Other versions have not been tested.